FVH AWARDS

 • Quantify the impact of their work in its local context

-New for this year, the football media award will go to a football journalist or media outlet which has worked respectfully and inclusively in relation to LGBTQ+ people in football.
+The football media award will go to a football journalist, content creator or media outlet which has worked respectfully and inclusively in relation to LGBTQ+ people in football.
 In particular, the judges are looking for those who:

 • Amplified the voices/profile of LGBTQ+ people in football